 Stress is not an illness, but it can make you ill if you experience too much of it, especially over a prolonged period.
 Stress can affect your mood, your body, your behaviour and your relationships.

-Nursing is rewarding, inspirational and can be deeply satisfying, but we also must recognise that it’s emotional, hard work, carries great responsibility and is sometimes delivered in a system that is far from perfect.
+Although nursing is rewarding, inspirational and can be deeply satisfying, we also must recognise that it’s emotional, hard work, carries great responsibility, and is sometimes delivered in a system that is far from perfect.